![]() |

 -

-Tip: You may find it easier to book these ferries in plain English at the Seat61 ferry shop.
-First simply select Japan or South Korea as your departure country.
+To buy tickets: You may find it easier to book these ferries in plain English at the Seat61 ferry shop.
+Simply select Japan or South Korea as your departure country.

 -